1. Electric Vehicles

 17" swivel touchscreen

-Driver's Display 11" 12.3"
+Driver's Display (inches) 11" 12.3"

-Head-Up No No
+Head-Up Display (HUD) No No

-Others 11" features settings display
+Additional Notes 11" features settings display

 8" rear seats features settings display